transcom/mymove-docs/README.md

 - `/docs/` contains all of our documentation files (in markdown).
 If you are here to edit or peruse the docs, this is where you want to go.
 - `/src/` contains our React components and pages.
 Currently, this only contains our main page.
 It will be rare to need to be in this folder.
 - `/static/` contains all of our images and other static files.
 If you want to add a screenshot or other visual to your doc page, you will need to upload it to this folder.
 - `/sidebars.js` contains the sidebars for our doc folders.
-We autogenerate our sidebars in order to minimize how often our JavaScript files will need to be updated.
+We autogenerate our sidebars in order to minimize how often our JavaScript files need to be updated.
 It is highly unlikely that you will need to update this file directly.

 ## Running locally (on MacOS)